marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Create Authentication layer

 ### ToDo: ###
-* Fix read avatar file line which throws an exception when unit testing
-* Investigate suing Mock DbSet instead of having a fake Repository
+* Investigate using Mock DbSet instead of having a fake Repository
-* investigate option of creating view model layer (this will clean up password field on Member for example)
+* Investigate option of creating view model layer (this will clean up password field on Member for example)
 * verify of username, password on create of member without causing a post back
 * add functionality to Member edit for Password and Avatar (including validation)
-* Implement roles select/dropdownlist in Member Create View
-* update Members controller (link to Avatar controller)
-* create Unit tests for Members controller (link to Avatar controller)
 * investigate creating unit tests for the repository, by creating a fake contaxt/dbset class, which can be dependancy injected in?

 ## Resources ##